clamsproject/mmif/specifications/index.md

 }
 ```

 Each view has a unique identifier.
-Annotation elements in the view have identifiers unique to the view and these elements can be uniquely referred to from outside the view by using the view identifier and the annotation element identifier.
+Annotation elements in the view have identifiers unique to the view and these elements can be uniquely referred to from outside the view by using the view identifier and the annotation element identifier, separated by a colon.
 For example, if the view above has an annotation with identfier "a8" then it can be referred to from outside the view by using "v1:a8".

 Here are a few general principles relevant to views:

 1. There is no limit to the number of views.
 2. Services may create as many new views as they want.
 3. Services may not change or add information to existing views, that is, views are read-only, which has many advantages at the cost of some redundancy.
 Since views are read-only, services may not overwrite or delete information in existing views.
 This holds for the view’s metadata as well as the annotations.
 4. Annotations in views have identifiers that are unique to the view.
 Views have identifiers that uniquely define them relative to other views.
-A view identifier may not be a document identifier as well.

 We now describe the metadata and the annotations.